orbeon/orbeon-forms-doc/form-builder/validation.md

 [SINCE Orbeon Forms 2018.2]

-The "Dates to Exclude" constraint takes a list (sequence) of dates to exclude, provided by a formula.
-The constraint fails if users type a date is in the list of supplied dates to be excluded.
-Also, dates in that list are disabled in the date picker, as is the case of the 18th and 20th in the screenshot below.
+The Dates to Exclude constraint takes a list (sequence) of dates to exclude, provided by a formula.
+The constraint fails if users type a date that is in the supplied list of dates to exclude.
+Also, dates in this list are disabled in the non-native date picker, so users cannot select them, as in the case of the 18th and 20th in the screenshot below.
+When the date picker is native, the dates are not disabled because the native date picker doesn't support disabling specific dates, but the validation still applies.

 ![Dates disabled in date picker](images/validation-excluded-dates.png)

 You might have a service storing a the list of dates to exclude in a [dataset](/form-runner/feature/datasets.md), for example.
 From that dataset, you can extract and convert the dates to XPath dates.

-For example, assuming the following `my-excluded-dates` dataset:
+For example, assuming the following `my-excluded-dates` dataset, with dates in the ISO format:

 ```xml
 <result>